benjamintanweihao/benjamintanweihao.github.io/source/blog/2015-02-05-how-to-build-streams-in-elixir-easily-with-stream-resource-awesomeness.html.markdown

 	|> Enum.take(10)
 ```

 Trace the program and think about what would happen.
-You would realise that although we only wanted 10 capitalized Wikipedia titles, because of eager evaluation, we had to capitalized _all gazillion_ entries first, _then_ reverse _all gazillion entries, before picking out the first 10.
+You would realise that although we only wanted 10 capitalized Wikipedia titles, because of eager evaluation, we had to capitalized _all gazillion_ entries first, _then_ reverse _all gazillion entries_, before picking out the first 10.
 That is just plain wasteful.

-Consider this version instead using `Stream`:
+Consider this version instead using `Stream` instead:

 ```elixir
 wikipedia_titles